 Refugee, Asylum and International Operations Directorate

-Jennifer B. Higgins is the associate director of Refugee, Asylum and International Operations (RAIO).
+Ted H. Kim is the Acting Associate Director of Refugee, Asylum and International Operations (RAIO).

 What We Do

 - Adjudicating other immigration benefits both domestically and internationally.

 We are vigilant about fraud detection and national security, relying on careful vetting, innovative screening mechanisms, and sound adjudication.

 We also maintain effective intergovernmental partnerships, consult with other countries to build the capacity of their protection systems, implement bilateral information-sharing agreements for identity management and confidentiality, and help advance the U.S. government’s strategic priorities in the international and refugee protection arenas.

 - Headquarters offices in the National Capital Region;